Slepian model based independent interval approximation for the level excursion distributions: Stationary and non-stationary switch processes

 We now have a collection of characteristics in the Laplace domain, $\Psi_+(s)$, $\Psi_-(s)$, $\mathcal{L}(E_+)(s)$, $\mathcal{L}(E_-)(s)$ and $\mathcal{L}(R)(s)$.
 The main goal now is to retrieve $\Psi_+(s)$ and $\Psi_-(s)$ from either the covariance or the expected value functions.
 It was shown in \cite{BengtssonP} that $\Psi_+(s)$ and $\Psi_-(s)$ are obtainable from the derivatives of the expected value function, and this results in the following expression

-However, if we want to match the expected value function of the clipped Slepian process, there is still the problem of showing that the above functions are completely monotone so that they indeed correspond to the Laplace transform of probability density functions, which follows from Bernstein's theorem, see \cite{FellerV2}.
-This is not easy to demonstrate in a direct fashion but a theorem from \cite{BengtssonP} gives sufficient conditions on the derivatives of $E_+$ and $E_+$, which can be used to solve this problem.
+However, if one wants to use the above relations to match the expected value functions of the clipped Slepian process with the crossing distributions, one needs to show that the above functions are completely monotone so that they indeed correspond to the Laplace transform of probability distributions.
+This is not easy to demonstrate directly from the definition.
+However, Theorem 1 in \cite{BengtssonP} gives sufficient conditions on the derivatives of $E_+$ and $E_+$, which can be used to solve this problem.